-Fiscal year 2018 results show a decrease of \$2.4 million in MWDBE disbursements compared to the FY 2017.
-Compared to FY 2017, the FY 2018 percentage of MWDBE expenditures decreased by 1.5 percent of total expenditures.
+Fiscal year 2018 third quarter results show a decrease of \$2.9M in MWDBE disbursements compared to the third quarter of FY 2017.
+Compared to third quarter FY 2017, the FY 2018 percentage of MWDBE expenditures decreased by 2.1 percent of total expenditures.